Vietnam.vn - Nền tảng quảng bá Việt Nam

 But analysts worry that these measures are only temporary and cannot guarantee long-term energy security for Europe.
 The most worrying thing for European countries is that despite their efforts to diversify gas supplies, the majority of their current reserves are liquefied natural gas (LNG).

-“LNG is such an obvious solution that it has become the priority.
+“LNG is such an obvious solution that it has become a priority.
 But because LNG can be traded quite flexibly, it makes it harder to trace its origin.
 That means a large amount of LNG that Europe imports could still come from Russia,” said Milan Elkerbout, a researcher at the Center for European Policy Studies.

 Europe says it buys most of its LNG from the US, Qatar and Nigeria, but it is often sold on exchanges where there is often no clear data on the origin of the gas.

 The first major milestone in the Green Deal is to reduce greenhouse gas emissions by 55% by 2030 compared to 1990 levels.
-But observers are concerned about the slow pace of progress in achieving this goal, leading some countries to seek energy transition support from China.
+But observers are concerned about the slow progress in achieving this goal, leading some countries to seek energy transition support from China.

 This in turn poses geopolitical and security challenges for Europe, according to observers.